 This will now put the instruction under your Favourites.

-Right clicking on the instructions in your favourites will call up a menu that will allow you to remove the instruction.
+Right-clicking on the instructions in your favorites will call up a menu that will allow you to remove the instruction.

 Favourites are a good way to separate the instructions that you will be using more often.

 NO Contact (NO) – The normally open contact (NO) enables power flow in a run when contact is energized.
 It disables power flow when contact is de-energized.

 Logic is solved left to right top to bottom on each scan.
 Here is a post that explains the scanning of the PLC.

 NO Edge Contact (NOE) – The normally open edge contact acts as a one-shot input on Rising Edge or Falling Edge signal.
 It allows power flow for one scan when contact is energized.